 Clydesdale/Athena - Top 3 Per Category (Clydesdale A = Males 185-199 pounds, Clydesdale B = Males 200-224 pounds, Clydesdale C = Males 225+ pounds, Athena A = Females 155-169 pounds, Athena B = Females 170+ pounds).

 Minimum Number of Races: To be award eligible, one must run a minimum of 5 of the 15 Circuit races.
-If and when there are fewer than 15 races scheduled, the minimum number of races will be adjusted to a number equal to 1/3 of the total number of races, rounded down.
+If there are race cancellations, then the minimum number of races will equal 1/3 of the total number of races, rounded down.

-Maximum Races Scored: Only scores from a runners 8 best races count for their total score.
-All of their other scores are dropped.
-Runners 19 & under will only have their six best scores count for their total.
+Maximum Races Scored: Only scores from a runner's 8 best races count for their total score.
+All other scores are dropped.
+Runners 19 & under will only have their five best scores count for their total.
 Runners 14 & under may not score in races 10 miles and longer.
-If and when there are fewer than 15 races scheduled, the maximum number of scores counted will be adjusted to a number equal to 1/2 of the total number of races, plus one.
-That number rounded down.
+If there are race cancellations, then the maximum number of scores counted will equal 1/2 of the total number of races, rounded down and plus one.

 Placing: For each gender, the top 25 runners receive points in the overall and age-graded categories (25 for first, 24 for second, etc.).
-The top 15 runners in each gender receive points in age-group and Clydesdale/Athena categories (15 for first, 14 for second, etc.).
+For all other categories, the top 15 runners receive points (15 for first, 14 for second, etc.).
 Runners not receiving points are not including in the standings.

-Age Determination: A runner's age-group for Circuit scoring is determined by their age on July 1 of the awarding year, not age on each race day.
+Circuit Age Group Determination: A runner's age-group for individual Circuit scoring is determined by their age on July 1 of the awarding year, not age on each race day.
+Age on race day is used for age-graded and team scoring.

-Clydesdale / Athena Rules: All runners registered for this category, for each weight division, receive an age-graded score for each race based on World Masters Association age-grading tables.
+Clydesdale / Athena Rules: All runners registered for this category, receive an age-graded score for each race based on the World Masters Athletics age-grading tables.
 The runners with the top age-graded scores receive points.
-In each category first receives 15 points, second 14 points, third 13 points and so on.
-Runners participating in Clydesdale/Athena must register their intent to participate by July 1, 2020.
+For each weight division, first receives 15 points, second 14 points, third 13 points and so on.
+Runners participating in Clydesdale/Athena must register their intent to participate by July 1, 2023.
 After registering, runners must weigh in at the CARA tent at a CARA Circuit race to confirm their category.
 Weigh-ins must be completed by July 31.
 Weigh-in is ONLY available at the CARA tent at each race.
+Please note: effective 2023, runners may win awards in both age group and Clydesdale/Athena.

 Awards & Scoring (Clubs / Teams)